Electric School Bus Fleets Test the US Vehicle-to-Grid Proposition

 Europe is home to multiple V2G projects actively bidding into energy markets.
 But in the U.S., V2G opportunities have been limited by a number of factors, said Jacqueline Piero, Nuvve’s vice president of policy.
 Adding bidirectional power flow adds complications that state interconnection regulations and U.S. grid operator market structures aren’t designed to handle.

 But these bottlenecks have started to open.
 California recently revised its interconnection rules to include V2G systems, laying the groundwork for broader adoption, she said.
-Mid-Atlantic grid operator PJM has followed up its University of Delaware V2G pilots with tests with BMW and General Motors, and is participating in a pilot launched by Virginia utility Dominion Energy.
+Mid-Atlantic grid operator PJM has followed up its University of Delaware V2G pilots with tests with BMW and General Motors and is participating in a pilot launched by Virginia utility Dominion Energy.

-In March, Highland Electric Transportation landed its first deal with the city of Beverly, Mass. to supply Thomas Built Bus’s electric buses powered by Proterra’s electric drivetrains and charged with Proterra’s 60-kilowatt charging stations.
-Highland is working with utility National Grid to tap its lucrative energy storage pay-for-performance incentives, and is also exploring opportunities from grid operator ISO New England’s emergency response program, McIntyre said.
+In March, Highland Electric Transportation landed its first deal with the city of Beverly, Massachusetts to supply Thomas Built Buses’ electric buses powered by Proterra’s electric drivetrains and charged with Proterra’s 60-kilowatt charging stations.
+Highland is working with utility National Grid to tap its lucrative energy storage pay-for-performance incentives, and it is also exploring opportunities from grid operator ISO New England’s emergency response program, McIntyre said.

-Nuvve, which announced plans this week to go public via a special purpose acquisition vehicle (SPAC) reverse merger, has recently started bidding stationary battery capacity at the University of California at San Diego's microgrid into California state grid operator CAISO markets, as a precursor to tapping the microgrid's growing EV fleet.
-But not all EVs are well-suited to taking part in V2G to money-making opportunities, Piero noted.
+Nuvve, which announced plans this week to go public via a special-purpose acquisition vehicle reverse merger, has recently started bidding stationary battery capacity from the University of California at San Diego's microgrid into California state grid operator CAISO markets, as a precursor to tapping the microgrid's growing EV fleet.
+But not all EVs are well suited to taking part in V2G to moneymaking opportunities, Piero noted.
 First and foremost, EVs have “a primary use that can’t be compromised” — serving the transportation needs of their owners.

-Most U.S. EV charging systems today offer incentives for EVs to charge with cheap and plentiful off-peak energy, and avoid charging when grid demand is at its peak.
-That will be critical to manage the grid impacts of an EV fleet that’s set to grow to tens of millions of vehicles in the coming decade.
+Most U.S. EV charging systems today offer incentives for EVs to charge with cheap and plentiful off-peak energy and to avoid charging when grid demand is at its peak.
+That will be critical to managing the grid impacts of an EV fleet that’s set to grow to tens of millions of vehicles in the coming decade.

-But EVs may not have much excess battery capacity, and can face significant customer and automaker resistance to adding stress to a battery whose long-time health is critical to maintaining vehicle range and value.
+But EVs may not have much excess battery capacity and can face significant customer and automaker resistance to adding stress to a battery whose long-time health is critical to maintaining vehicle range and value.

-School buses, by contrast, can carry batteries with excess capacity to provide the grid.
-Proterra’s 220-kilowatt batteries for Thomas Built school buses are warrantied for 4,000 cycles over eight years, which means that “more than half of their use case could be for use as a grid asset,” CTO Duncan Grace said.
+School buses, by contrast, can carry batteries with excess capacity to provide to the grid.
+Proterra’s 220-kilowatt batteries for Thomas Built school buses are capable of more than 4,000 cycles over eight years, which means that “more than half of their use case could be for use as a grid asset,” CTO Dustin Grace said.

-Most EVs also charge at unpredictable times and locations, making it hard to align their capabilities with traditional energy market and utility program constructs.
-EV fleets, by contrast, offer scale that multiplies their value, and a single owner that can commit them to being available when they’re most valuable to the grid.
+Most EVs also charge at unpredictable times and locations, making it hard to align their capabilities with the constructs of the traditional energy market and utility programs.
+EV fleets, by contrast, offer scale that multiplies their value and a single owner that can commit them to being available when they’re most valuable to the grid.

-Utilities, public-private partnerships targeting the electric school bus opportunity
+Utilities and public-private partnerships are targeting the electric school bus opportunity

 School buses fill a unique niche in the world of fleet vehicles, Piero noted.
 First of all, they’re an almost completely North American phenomenon, as most other countries rely on public transit or other transportation methods for students.